Categories

 About Gout:

-In the U.S., an estimated 10 million individuals are diagnosed with gout.
+In the U.S., an estimated 13 million individuals are diagnosed with gout, ~2 million of which have tophaceous gout.
 Gout is a form of inflammatory arthritis that can significantly diminish mobility, functionality, and overall quality of life.
 Gout emerges from the crystallization of uric acid within the joints and soft tissue, instigating painful flare-ups and chronic symptoms.
 The kidneys play a pivotal role in the process, as they are responsible for filtering out and excreting uric acid from the body.
-Elevated sUA levels often signify an imbalance in production or excretion of uric acid, and acts as an early indicator of potential gout development.
-Consistent, elevated sUA levels have been identified as a precursor to gout attacks and related complications.
+In over 90% of gout patients, underexcretion of uric acid results in the imbalanced and elevated sUA levels that can lead to the deposition of uric acid crystals.
 It’s essential to monitor and manage sUA levels as part of comprehensive gout treatment and prevention strategies.

 Shunqi Yan, PhD